sanchit-sehgal/sacai-engine/README.md

 To build SACAI from its source code, visit the [releases](https://github.com/sanchit-sehgal/sacai-engine/releases/tag/latest) tag and install the file titled `Source Code.zip` or `Source Code.tar.gz`.
 Unpack the file and navigate to the appropriate directory.
 Within the unpacked folder, find `/sacai-engine-main /buildtest/sacai/` and execute the build file with the `./build.sh`.
 Once the file is compiled, copy the contents of the weights folder from the initial unpacked directory into `/buildtest/sacai/build/release`.
 Additionally, copy `sacai.cfg` from the initial unpacked directory into the `/buildtest/sacai/build/release` as well so that both the weights and config file are located in the `/release` directory.
 Then, run `./sacai --config=sacai.cfg` and ensure the config file loads appropriately.

-For OS-dependent installation instructions, view [setup.md](setup.md).
+For OS-specific installation instructions, view [setup.md](setup.md).

 ## Contributing
 SACAI is proudly open-source and invites developers to further advance its algorithms.
 The engine uses the Apache License and can be redistributed or modified within the stated terms.
 See [LICENSE.md](LICENSE.md) for the specific terms and conditions.